r-lib/credentials/README.md

 my_ssh_key()
 ```

-You can copy-paste the public key directly to your [GitHub profile])(https://github.com/settings/ssh/new)!
+You can copy-paste the public key directly to your [GitHub profile](https://github.com/settings/ssh/new)!

-## for developers
+## For developers

-Use the openssl package to read the user private key in R for encryption or signatures:
+Use the openssl package to read the user private key in R for encryption / signatures:

 ```r
 user <- my_ssh_key()